-As of June 30, 2024, we estimate that at least a majority of our deposit balances were sourced from political organizations, and 11 of our 12 clients with individual deposit balances exceeding 1.0% of our total deposits were political organization clients, representing 35.9% of our total deposits.
+As of June 30, 2024, we estimate that at least a majority of our demand deposits were represented by political organizations, and 11 of our 12 clients with individual deposit balances exceeding 1.0% of our total deposits were political organization clients, representing 35.9% of our total deposits.
 These deposits exhibit more seasonality than typical commercial or consumer deposits.
 Federal election cycles influence our deposit levels and revenues.
 In the quarters leading up to federal elections, especially presidential elections, our deposits, net interest income, and non-interest income generally increase.
-Conversely, in the quarters immediately before, during, and after a federal election cycle.
+Conversely, in the quarters immediately before, during, and after a federal election, we usually experience an outflow of political organization deposits, causing revenue to decline until clients resume fundraising for the next election cycle.
 The precise amount and timing of these outflows remain uncertain and may differ from historical patterns.
 Post-election fundraising activities are generally influenced by the outcome of the federal elections, and will likely be influenced by the 2024 presidential election and by which party controls the Senate and House afterward.
 Even within our classification of political organizations, some types may exhibit more seasonality.
 For instance, certain party committee accounts may maintain funds throughout election cycles, while some campaign committees may have accounts that are only established for a single campaign.
 During periods of high interest rates this seasonality may be exacerbated.
 We may underestimate the proportion of our deposits subject to seasonality, potentially leading to greater than expected deposit outflows.
 If our deposit levels decline due to seasonality and we replace them with higher-cost deposits or borrowings, sell investment securities at a discount before maturity, or reduce our interest-bearing assets, our net interest margin, earnings, and earnings per share could be adversely affected.